The subjunctive mode

 - Exigimos que los responsables sean procesados.

 We demand that those responsible will be prosecuted.

 When the verb on which the subjuctive depends goes in pretérito indefinido, imperfecto, pluscuamperfecto or condicional, we will have to use the pretérito imperfecto de subjuntivo.
-For example:
+Like with the present tense the past subjunctive is used in situations of incertainty, desire, advice, commands, etc. For example:

 - Tenía miedo de que no me vieras/vieses.

 - Me había alegrado de que hiciera/hiciese sol.